Oral care for elderly patients — the overlooked essential

 Assessing Your Parent's Oral Health

-Ask your parent about their mouth.
+Start by asking direct questions about pain and chewing difficulty, then look inside their mouth for obvious problems and observe how they eat.
 Do they have pain?
 Difficulty chewing?
 Loose teeth?
 Do they have dentures that fit well?
 Look inside their mouth if they're willing.
 Check for obvious cavities, dark spots on teeth, or swollen or bleeding gums.

 Notice how they eat.
 Do they chew food thoroughly before swallowing?
 Do they avoid certain foods?
 Do they eat quickly or slowly?
 Do they need frequent sips of water to swallow?
 Eating difficulties suggest oral problems.